Histogram-based Parameter-efficient Tuning for Passive and Active Sonar Classification: Method

 Here, \(\mathcal{P}(\cdot)\) is the adaptive average pooling operation that reduces the variable-length responses to a fixed-size summary, and \(\operatorname{Broadcast}(\cdot)\) replicates this summary across all patches so that every patch is augmented with the same statistical context.
-Given layer-normalized features \(\mathbf{X}_{\text{LN}}\) and the histogram-based representation \(\mathcal{H}(\mathbf{X})\), the updated output (as shown in \cref{fig:histogram_integration}) is computed as:
+Adaptive average pooling reduces only the sequence axis \(N \rightarrow P\) (with \(P = D/B\)).
+Flattening \((P,B) \mapsto (PB=D)\) and broadcasting this vector to every patch restores the shape to \(N \times D\), matching the model dimension.
+Given \(\mathbf{X}_{\text{LN}}\) and the histogram-based representation, the updated output (as shown in Fig. \ref{fig:histogram_integration}) is computed as:

 While the described approach applies the histogram layer after layer normalization and incorporates its output alongside the MHSA sublayer’s features, other configurations are possible.
 For instance, the histogram layer may be applied after the feed-forward network (FFN) sublayer.
 Histogram features were added alongside MHSA to inform the self-attention process with distributional statistics.
 In practice, histogram features may be introduced at multiple portions of the network (in parallel and/or residual).
-The proposed HPT allows for different configurations that can be leveraged for flexible adaptation strategies and potentially improve performance across various tasks.